OfficeDev/TrainingContent/Teams/02 Tabs and Connectors/Lab.md

 1. Open the **manifest.json** file in the **Manifest** folder.

-1. Locate the `composeExtensions` node fo the **manifest.json** file.
+1. Locate the `composeExtensions` node of the **manifest.json** file.
 Add the following node as a sibling (at the same level) as the `composeExtensions` node.
 Replace the token `[from-ngrok]` with the unique identifier from the forwarding address from the ngrok tunnel application.

     ```json
     "staticTabs": [